I jolted upward and listened. What was that? Adrenaline roared through my veins. My heart pounded in my chest. I strained my ears and held my breath.

-I stood up and headed toward the wood.
-His eyes followed me, burning into my back like a magnifying glass on an ant.
+I stood up and headed toward the wood I had collected earlier after Mike had left.
+The man’s eyes followed me, burning into my back like a magnifying glass on an ant.

-Right after Mike left, I collected firewood, until I remembered I didn’t have anything to light it with.
-I now removed a few good pieces and stacked the kindling in a tee-pee fashion over a small pile of dry pine needles.
+I stacked the kindling in a tee-pee fashion over a small pile of dry pine needles.

 We were quiet as I worked.
 He didn’t begin speaking again until the fire was strong, and I was seated.

 He pulled a silver flask from inside his jacket and took a swig.
 The gun never wavered from my chest.
 “Now, I think we’re ready for a little campfire story.”
 He lit up another cigarette.
 An evil grin etched his face under the light of the fire.
 “I ran into your friend on my way here,” he said.

 My heart fluttered with excitement and dread all at once.

 “He came running up to me telling me this crazy story about him and a friend finding a dead woman on the bank of the river.”
 The man’s eyes glinted with humor.
 “Of course, I was very interested in what he had to say.”

 At that moment, I resigned myself to the fact that Mike was dead.
 Especially after he made the “killing spree” comment.
 I watched him carefully.
 There had to be a way for me to get out of here.